RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

     - Mainscreen
         * Cool message on the top
         * Button for transition to the camera page
-        * Button for transition to the settings page
+        * Button for transition to the settings (About) page

     - Camera page
         * ImageView to display the camera